antoinesylvia/dfw_metroplex_poweredup_train/Project 1/README.md

 Train can start on any of the 4 colors and know which way to head next.
 This page focus on Project #1, started in early April 2023.

 -----------
-# Project 1 - Utilizes only 1 Powered Up hub with 1 motor installed in a locomative.
+# Project 1 - 1 Powered Up hub and 1 motor, installed in a locomative.

 ![p1](https://github.com/antoinesylvia/dfw_metroplex_poweredup_train/blob/8380397289f0077545aec01b9a945f6d8fc9f5ff/zz_train_demo/project1.gif)